-Samir Melki, MD, PHD completed a fellowship in Cornea and Refractive Surgery at MEEI in 2000.
-His previous education included a BS from the American University in Beirut, an MD PhD from Vanderbilt University and an Ophthalmology residency at Georgetown University.
+Samir Melki MD PhD completed a fellowship in Cornea and Refractive Surgery at the Massachusetts Eye and Ear Infirmary, (Harvard Medical School) in 2000.
+His previous education included an MD PhD from Vanderbilt University and an Ophthalmology residency at Georgetown University.

 Dr. Melki founded the Boston Eye Group in 2000 and has pursued an academically-oriented practice since.
-He joined the Cornea service at MEEI in 2007 as a part-time faculty.
-Dr. Melki is the Medical Director for Ophthalmology at the UK specialist hospitals where he has established and managed quality controls for about 20,000 cataract procedures since 2005.
+He joined the Cornea service at Mass Eye and Ear (MEEI) in 2007 as a part-time faculty.
+Dr. Melki was the Medical Director for Ophthalmology at the UK Specialist Hospitals from 2005 till 2013 where he established and managed quality controls for about 20,000 cataract procedures.

 Dr. Melki designed several surgical instruments, was the first surgeon to implant a phakic IOL in Boston and was the first person to implant a device during cataract surgery to wirelessly measure intraocular pressure in a patient with glaucoma.
 He has been key to introducing Keratoprosthesis surgery to Lebanon and South West England.
 Dr. Melki’s most recent research endeavors include his participation in a clinical trial to measure the effect of corneal collagen crosslinking on keratoconus patients.